getzola/zola/docs/content/themes/duckquill/index.md

 # [Duckquill](https://duckquill.daudix.one)

-Duckquill is a modern, pretty, and clean (and opinionated) [Zola](https://www.getzola.org) theme that has the purpose of greatly simplifying the process of rolling up your blog.
-It aims to provide all the needed options for comfortable writing, keeping the balance of it being simple.
+Duckquill is an opinionated, modern, pretty, and clean [Zola](https://www.getzola.org) theme that has the purpose of greatly simplifying the process of rolling up your blog.
+It aims to provide all the necessary options for comfortable writing, while keeping the balance of simplicity.

 ![Screenshot](screenshot.png)